Normation/rudder-tools/contrib/stress_suite/README.md

 ## Statistics

-To gather statistics on a machine beeing benched, you need snmpd running on it.
+To gather statistics on a machine being benched, you need snmpd running on it.
 You can then use tsung_stats.pl to get them.

 From tsung directory (where tsung.xml is):
 ```